Ahmad Ullah Maizbhandari: Ancestry

 Ahmad Ullah's ancestors were Syeds and originally migrated from Madinah to Gaur, the erstwhile capital of medieval Bengal, via Baghdad and Delhi.
-His great great grandfather, Hamid ad-Din, was the appointed Imam and Qadi of Gaur, but due to a sudden epidemic in the city, Hamid later migrated to Patiya in Chittagong District.
+His great-great-grandfather, Hamid ad-Din, was the appointed Imam and Qadi of Gaur, but due to a sudden epidemic in the city, Hamid later migrated to Patiya in Chittagong District.
 Hamid's son, Syed Abdul Qadir, was made the imam of Azimnagar in modern-day Fatikchhari.
 He had two sons; Syed Ataullah and Syed Tayyab Ullah.
 The latter had three sons; Syed Ahmad, Syed Matiullah and Syed Abdul Karim, and the second son was the father of Syed Ahmad Ullah Maizbhandari.

 Early life and education

-Ahmad Ullah Maizbhandari was born into a Bengali Muslim family in the village of Maizbhandar in the Bengal Presidency's District of Chittagong on 14 January 1826 CE.
-His father's name was Syed Matiullah and his mother was Syeda Khayrunnesa.
+Ahmad Ullah Maizbhandari was born in a Bengali Muslim family in the village of Maizbhandar in the Bengal Presidency's District of Chittagong on 14 January 1826 CE to Syed Matiullah and Syeda Khayrunnesa.
 He had two brothers; Syed Abdul Hamid and Syed Abdul Karim.

 Ahmad began his education at the local maktab in his village and was later educated in Azimnagar under Mawlana Muhammad Shafi.
 In 1844, he enrolled at the Aliah Madrasa in Calcutta where he studied tafsir, hadith, Islamic jurisprudence and philosophy.
 During this time, he stayed and studied at the residence of Sufi Nur Muhammad until 1851.
 He also studied under Syed Abu Shahma Muhammad Salih Qadri Lahori as well as Abu Shahma's celibate elder brother Dilwar Ali Pakbaz Lahori.

 Personal life

 In 1859, Ahmad Ullah's mother married him with Syeda Alfunnesa who was the daughter of Afaz ad-Din, the Munshi of Azimnagar.
 Alfunnesa died six months later, and Ahmad Ullah's mother then got him married to his sister-in-law Syeda Lutfunnesa in the same year.
 They had three daughters and a son.
-The daughters all died at a young age and his son, Syed Fayzul Haque, died in his lifetime though leaving behind two sons - Syed Dilwar Husayn and Syed Mir Hasan.
+The daughters all died at a young age and his son, Syed Fayzul Haque, predeceased his father though leaving behind two sons - Syed Dilwar Husayn and Syed Mir Hasan.